marinimau/spark_fraud_detection/README.md

 3. Get your credentials from aws console and set them in the "terraform.tfvars"

-4. Get a .pem AWS key following the [guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) and put it in the root of the project. **Call it amzkey**
+4. Get a .pem AWS key (following the [docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)) and put it in the root of the project. **Call it amzkey**

 5. Go to the project root